IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 Moreover, the ACC-admin can configure each of the above default and standalone modes with and without multi-factor authentication (MFA).
-This means that whenever an ACC user wants to get an authentication token from ACC, then that user must provide time based one time password (TOTP) to ACC in addition to the login credentials.
+This means that whenever an ACC user wants to get an authentication token from ACC, then that user must provide a time based one time password (TOTP) to ACC in addition to the login credentials.

 ### Resources